-I also capture a combined definition of the four patterns of repetition to assess whether students ever-repeated (refers to students who repeated a math course, either horizontally or vertically, at least once) or never-repeated (refers to students who never repeated a math course).
-Ever-vertical repeaters refer to the students who vertically repeat at least one course at the community college level (Pattern 1) or the university level (Pattern 2).
+I also capture a combined definition of the four types of repetition to assess whether students ever-repeated (refers to students who repeated a math course, either horizontally or vertically, at least once) or never-repeated (refers to students who never repeated a math course).
+Ever-vertical repeaters refer to the students who vertically repeat at least one course at a community college or/and a university.
+In other words, students who experience either Type 1 or Type 2 course repetition are identified as an ever-vertical repeater.
 On the other hand, never-vertical repeaters refer to students who never vertically repeat a math course at neither a community nor a university.
 The same logic can be applied to ever- and never-horizontal repeaters.